 #5 Create a dedicated audit team

-Businesses could hire an outside consultant to handle the audits or form a team of internal employees.
-Sometimes companies combine internal and external stakeholders to gain more benefits.
+As an organization with multiple on-priority tasks to take care of, you could hire a consultant to handle the audits.
+You can even combine internal and external stakeholders to gain more benefits.

-Additionally, roles and responsibilities must be specified to avoid work being missed or repeated.
+Assign roles and responsibilities prior to starting contract audits in order to avoid missing or repeating work.
 The team is crucial to the security of the audit.
 Therefore, team members must be granted the proper rights, permissions, and privileges.

 #6 Foster collaboration

 When you start including all the necessary stakeholders in contract audits, they begin to work.
-After all, all teams employ contracts.
-Include everyone who has used templates to create contracts, not only the legal department.
+Include everyone who has used templates to create contracts and not only the legal department.
 This process increases openness and builds confidence.

 #7 Communicate audit details to everyone

-💡Pro tip: Avoid top-of-the-mind oral communication (steer away from speaking spontaneously) and create a solid argument to explain why you request an audit.
+💡Pro tip: Avoid top-of-the-mind oral communication (steer away from speaking spontaneously) and create a solid argument to explain why you requested an audit.

 #8 Prepare for security and privacy concerns

 Check to see if your contracting partner can give you access to all the documents you require.
-If not, it acts as a blocker.
 Look for audit clauses within your agreements in this particular instance and cling to your contractual rights as outlined in the contract.
-The above-discussed open dialogue with other parties can be helpful in this situation and provides solutions.

 💡Pro tip: It's always best to hire a professional service provider to conduct contract audits, as they would be familiar with every party's security and privacy requirements.